PolymerLabs/arcs/shell/docs/glossary.md

 *   **Identify recipes** that may be useful given the context.
-*   **Resolve** underspecified parts of recipes by finding concrete slots, views and particles.
+*   **Resolve** underspecified parts of recipes by finding concrete slots, handles and particles.
 *   **Speculatively execute** *recipes* that look promising to further refine the recipe.
 *   **Evaluate** and score the set of currently suggested recipes